1. Fit and Proper Fellow Policy

 Provider means a vocational training provider accredited under the RACGP Vocational Training Standards program.

-Register means the register of any medical or professional authority recognised by the Council, including that of the Australian Health Practitioner Regulation Agency.
+Register means the register of any medical or professional authority recognised by the RACGP Board, including that of the Australian Health Practitioner Regulation Agency.

 Review Panel means a panel convened by each Faculty Board Executive.